-Performance target Means of achievement Assessment of performance

-Safe work methods

-A safe maintenance program is in place.
+Performance target Means of achievement Assessment of performance Safe work methods , A safe maintenance program is in place.
 Safe work method statements in place for all maintenance procedures.
 Annual audit of safe work method statements.

-Dam management

-The dams are managed and maintained to the appropriate standard.
+Dam management The dams are managed and maintained to the appropriate standard.
 Dam management and maintenance is undertaken to the extent and frequency described in the Dam Management Plans (adopted as part of the development approval process) or Dam Safety Plans (for 'prescribed dams' under the Dam Safety Act 1978 [NSW]) adopted for the site.
 Annual audit of program completion.

-Public access

-Park access caters for all mobility types and is convenient for walkers and cyclists.
+Public access Park access caters for all mobility types and is convenient for walkers and cyclists.
 Walking and bike paths are maintained to an acceptable standard.
 Annual audit of path system.

-Linking bushland pockets

-Tree species chosen for parkland planting assist in linking bushland pockets.
-The detail design of Bell Park and Yeomans Park should include the planting of tree species that could provide fauna links between Belmont Park and Redbank Creek Reserve.
+Protection of the 'Pansy Li ne' Earthworks are carefully managed near the remnants of the 'Pansy Line'.
+The assessment of any future development applications to include impacts on the Pansy Line.
+Occasional inspection of conditions.
+Linking bushland pockets Tree species chosen for parkland planting assist in linking bushland pockets.
+Bell Park and Yeomans Park are to include tree species that could provide fauna links between Belmont Park and Redbank Creek Reserve.
 On site audit after planting.

-Identity

-All community land is identifiable.
+Identity All community land is identifiable.
 All community land has signage that identifies the land.
 Signs in place.

-Community involvement

-The local community have a sense of ownership of the park system.
+Community involvement The local community have a sense of ownership of the park system.
 Encourage the participation of the local community in the People for Parks program.
 Number of active People for Parks groups.

-Impact on neighbours
+Impact on neighbours Events in parks are conducted with minimised impact on neighbours.
+Ensure responsibilities of all Event Organisers are identified clearly and accountably.
+An Event management plan will be required to addresses overflow parking, minimizing impact to neighbours and to sports fields.
 Number of disturbances reported.